lifulong/WebAccountManager/CHANGLOG.md

 * provide an gui tool for usr to manage his web account[not implement]

 * src/test directory
-* provide test script for WebAccountManager[not implement]
+* provide test script for account-manager[not implement]

 * src/tool directory
-* provide debug/logging/config tool for WebAccountManager use[not implement]
+* provide debug/logging/config tool for account-manager use[not implement]

 * doc directory
-* provide design description of the WebAccountManager
+* provide design description of the account-manager

 * This Version Design And Write In Less Than 8 Hours, There Is Plenty Of Room For Improment,